-Creating Layer 7 Virtual Services Manually
+Creating Layer 7 Virtual Services

-Virtual services can be created either by defining a new VIP from scratch where all required settings must be defined manually, or by using the duplicate VIP feature.
+Virtual services (VIPs) can be configured either by creating a new VIP and configuring all required settings, or by using the duplicate VIP feature.

 Each Virtual Service can have an unlimited number of Real Servers.
 Typically you'll need one Virtual Service for each distinct cluster (group of load balanced servers).
 For example, you'd create a VIP for a web cluster, another for an FTP cluster and a third for a SIP cluster.
 Multiple ports can also be specified for each VIP.